tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

 We give an efficient implementation of grayscale morphology for brick Sels.
 See :doc:`grayscale-morphology` and the source code.

 Brick Sels are separable into linear horizontal and vertical elements.
-We use the :ref:`van Herk/Gil-Werman algorithm
-<van-herk-gil-werman>`, that performs the calculations in a time that
-is independent of the size of the Sels.
+We use the :ref:`van Herk/Gil-Werman algorithm <van-herk-gil-werman>`, that performs the calculations in a time that is independent of the size of the Sels.
 Implementations of tophat and hdome are also given.
-The low-level code is in `graymorphlow.c`.
+The low-level code is in :doxyfile:`graymorphlow.c`.

 We also provide grayscale rank order filters for brick filters.
 The rank order filter is a generalization of grayscale morphology,